nolanlab/scaffold/README.md

 - **Choose a dataset**: use this drop-down to select a .scaffold file located in your current working directory
 - **Choose a graph**: the result of a single SCAFFoLD analysis typically contain multiple maps, one for each input dataset.
 This dropdown allows you to select the map you want to visualize.

-You can interact with the graph using the mouse as follows:
+You can interact with the graph using the mouse as follows (node selections are used for plotting and exporting data, see below):

 - Scrolling: zoom in/out.
 - Left click + drag: panning